crypticmeta/adderral_auction/README.md

 ## API Endpoints

 ### Authentication
-- `POST /api/auth/guest-token` - Get a guest JWT token
+- `POST /api/auth/guest-id` - Get a guest ID (used for identifying guest users; no bearer token required)

 ### Auction
 - `GET /api/auction/status` - Get auction status (public)
+- `POST /api/auction/reset` - Dev-only auction reset: deletes pledges for the active auction and restarts it with a fresh 72h window; does not touch users
-- `POST /api/auction/reset` - Dev-only full reset: truncates `User`, `Auction`, `Pledge`, `RefundedPledge`, reseeds admin + sample users + a fresh 72h auction, purges Redis `auction:*` caches, and broadcasts the new state
+- `POST /api/auction/reseed` - Dev-only full DB wipe + reseed: truncates `User`, `Auction`, `Pledge` and seeds admin, sample users, one active auction, and sample pledges

 ## WebSocket Messages

 ### Client to Server
-- `auth` - Authenticate with guest token
+- `auth` - Authenticate with guest ID

 ### Server to Client
-- `auction_status` - Periodic auction status updates
+- `auction_status` - Periodic auction status updates (also requested immediately after pledge events on the client)
 - `pledge_created` - New pledge created
 - `pledge_verified` - Pledge verification status
 - `pledge:processed` - Pledge has been processed from the queue